MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-overview.md

 ### Switch an existing configuration from WS-Federation to OpenID Connect

-The complete setup for OpenID Connect isn't much different than for WS-Federation.
+The complete setup for OpenID Connect isn't much different than it is for WS-Federation.
 The following steps outline the modifications you have to make to an existing deployment to go from WS-Federation to OpenID connect.

 1. In Azure Active Directory, enable ID tokens on the registered application for Business Central authentication.
 You do this change from the [Azure portal](https://portal.azure.com).
 2. In [!INCLUDE[prod_short](../developer/includes/prod_short.md)]: